robertosfield/website/docs/screenshots.md

 Rendering of an OpenFlight model concurrently in both OpenSceneGraph and VulkanSceneGraph within the same test application provided by [osg2vsg](https://github.com/vsg-dev/osg2vsg)
 ![](screenshots/vsgwithosg.png)

-Multi GPU support illustrated on 3 Geforce 1650 cards rendering an OpenFlight model of Umea, Sweeden
+Multi GPU support illustrated on 3 Geforce 1650 cards rendering an OpenFlight model of Umea, Sweden
 ![](screenshots/MultiGPU.jpg)

-Example of rendering high quality SDF text
+Example of rendering high-quality SDF text
 ![](screenshots/vsgtext.png)

 Multi-pass rendering used to render an anaglyphic stereo effect